othree/jspc.vim/README.md

-JavasScript Parameter Complete a.k.a JSPC
+JavaScript Parameter Complete a.k.a JSPC
 =========================================